- Contact Us

 of the Kelly Library

 The John M. Kelly Library is the largest federated college library at UofT.
 It is also one of more than 40 libraries at the university.
-Although our collections cover a wide range of subjects, we tend to focus on humanities disciplines including Catholic theology, the Middle Ages, book history and media, Celtic Studies, and English, French, Italian, Slavic and German literature.
+Although our collections cover a wide range of subjects, we focus most on humanities disciplines including Catholic theology, the Middle Ages, book history and media, social justice, Celtic Studies, and English, French, Italian, Slavic and German literature.